-Richard Machin is a Senior Lecturer in the School of Social Sciences and the course leader for the BA (Hons) Health and Social Care degree.
+Richard Machin is a Senior Lecturer in the School of Social Sciences.

 He specialises in social policy and teaches across a range of undergraduate and postgraduate modules on the following courses:

 - BA (Hons) Health and Social Care

 - MA Social Work

 - MSc Public Policy.